 The vaccinated dogs in this study were literally destroying their own collagen!

-Collagen not only protects joint cartilage, it also protects tendons and ligaments against tears.
+Collagen not only protects joint cartilage, but it also protects tendons and ligaments against tears.

-So when you understand that vaccination damages collagen, it makes sense to limit your dog’s vaccinations to help her avoid joint disease and injury in the future.
+So when you know that vaccination damages collagen, it makes sense to limit your dog’s vaccinations to help her avoid joint disease and injury in the future.

 In the case of distemper, repeated vaccinations are completely unnecessary.